ThomasStudio/RxBus/README.md

 # RxBus
-A better RxBus, easy and powerful message router.
+A better RxBus, convenient and powerful message router.